Qianzf/lif/README.md

 ### Validation

-Support custom validation and keep an uniform return values: `false` or language key.
+Support custom validation and keep an uniform return values: `true` or language key.

 ### Log